The different sites are so breathtaking they rank on the World Heritage Convention’s list as two of the most unique and precious places in the world.

-Its pristine beauty, natural wonders and distance from larger cities has made Cairns one of the most popular destinations in Australia.
+Its pristine beauty, natural wonders and distance from larger cities have made Cairns one of the most popular destinations in Australia.

 For international tourists and also for domestic holiday seekers it is the most desirable getaway.

-There is several ways to get to Cairns here are some of the options:
+There are several ways to get to Cairns here are some of the options: